 When an instructor receives academic work from a student, the instructor expects the work to be that of the student, therefore:

 - A student shall not receive credit for work that is not the result of the student's own effort or for work that is falsified.
 A student who is in doubt regarding standards of academic honesty in a course or assignment should consult the faculty member responsible for that course or assignment before submitting the work.
 A student's lack of understanding is not a valid defense to a charge of academic dishonesty.

-- A student's name on any written assignment (e.g., examination, report, thesis, project, computer program, laboratory report, etc.) or in association with an oral presentation constitutes a representation that the work is the result of that student's own thought and study, stated in the student's own words, and produced without the assistance of others, except as quotation marks and references accurately acknowledge the use of other sources, including sources found on the internet.
+- A student's name on any written assignment (e.g., examination, report, thesis, project, computer program, laboratory report, etc.) or in association with an oral presentation constitutes a representation that the work is the result of that student's own thought and study, stated in the student's own words, and produced without the assistance of others or available software, except as quotation marks and references accurately acknowledge the use of other sources, including sources found on the internet.

 - Since many of our courses require group projects, it is important to clarify with the instructor which assignments can be turned in by the group and which must be the work of the individual student.